liruilong940607/Toefl/README.md

 适用问题：
 > Think of one place where you have never visited but where you would really like to go.
 Explain what it is that interests you about this place.

+** Childhood is important **

+> Friends: You can make friends when you are child.
+You play with them, then you became friends! and with time past, the friendship became deeper and deeper.
+Most adult people's best friend are from their childhood.
+The friendship is pure and unforgetable.
+> Interests: Your interests also depend on the things you do during your childhood.
+For example, when I was 8 or 9 years old, I started to learn ice-skatting, with my friends.
+Although I only study it for one year, it now become my most favourite sports and I'm really good at it, among those amateurs.